Agriculture in California: Alfalfa

 Orloff et al., 2009 find Glyphosate use in this crop is driving resistance here.

 Blythe, California grows nearly 50,000 acres of Alfalfa.
-15,000 acres of this alfalfa land are owned by a Saudi Arabia-based Almarai, and this feed is exported to Saudi Arabia.
+A total of 15,000 acres of this alfalfa land is owned by a Saudi Arabia-based Almarai, and this feed is exported to Saudi Arabia.

 Almonds

 Almonds contribute a mean of 0.77 pounds N2O-N emissions per acre per year in Mediterranean agriculture systems.

 Apple

 The Fuji variety is a recent import from Fujisaki, Aomori, Japan.
 Introduced in the 1980s, it quickly became the most produced apple here.